mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/introduction/why-ddd-and-microservices-are-a-match.md

 Using primarily messaging mechanisms—such as Kafka or AWS EventBridge—we can make the domains and their respective bounded contexts able to communicate with each other.
 Certainly, you can use traditional request/reply communication via REST APIs (and similar).

-{% hint style="info" %}
-I am writing another book for events that will go deeper on this subject.
-{% endhint %}

 What's worth keeping in mind is that there is little that is "new" with this way compared to traditional service-to-service communication.
 Ideally, we would have:

 - Documentation for the API and events (using a modern schema format like [AsyncAPI](https://www.asyncapi.com))